Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Step 2: Prepare the PostgreSQL database

 1. See the `azure_settings_example.py` file in the `deployment` folder at the root of the `Enable your Python Django webapp to sign in users and call Microsoft Graph with the Microsoft identity platform` sample.
-Make a copy of this file, calling it, for example, `my_azure_settings.py`
+Make a copy of this file, calling it, for example, `my_azure_settings.py`.
+Don't check this copy in to source control, as it will contain secrets.
 2. Fill in the following details in it:
    1. APP_SERVICE_APP_NAME from step 2.a, e.g., `example-domain`
    2. AZ_RESOURCE_GROUP from step 2.b, e.g., `example-domain-rg`